OpenSourceEBike/OpenSourceEBike.github.io/remote/alt/build_remote.md

 * Eliminated the use of screws anywhere else in the design.
 The enclosure uses a snap on lid.

-* The main disadvantage of this design approach is that the design is much bigger. ie: See the new 3d design beside the original design:
+* The main disadvantage of this design approach is that the design is MUCH bigger. ie: See the new 3d design beside the original design:
 ![](./compare.jpg)
 *
 <br> I designed the remote using Fusion 360.
 The design files are located in the 3d_design_files folder.
 I have also included .step files to allow importing into other 3d design packages like Freecad.